Mary Sutton, BSN, RN, CSN-NJ

-Many of the schools in the Hamilton Township School District are experiencing an increased incidence of communicable disease such as strep throat and gastrointestinal illness.
-We are asking your cooperation to help insure the health of the entire school community.
+Many of the schools in the Hamilton Township School District are experiencing an increased incidence of communicable diseases such as strep throat and gastrointestinal illness.
+We are asking for your cooperation to help ensure the health of the entire school community.
 The following guidelines are meant to control the spread of communicable disease in the classroom.

-Fever Any student with a temperature of 100.4 degrees or higher will be excluded from school and must not return to school until they are fever free for 24 hours without the aid of fever reducing medication.
-(Tylenol, Ibuprofen)
+Fever: Any student with a temperature of 100.4 degrees or higher will be excluded from school.
+Students must not return to school until they are fever free for 24 hours without the aid of fever-reducing medication.
+(Tylenol, Ibuprofen, etc.)

-Vomiting Any student who vomits will be excluded from school and should not return to school until they are free from vomiting for at least 24 hours and can tolerate normal meals.
+Vomiting: Any student who vomits will be excluded from school.
+Students may return to school when they are free from vomiting for at least 24 hours and tolerating normal meals.

-Please consider the following symptoms as indications of illness:
+Please observe the following symptoms as indications of illness:

 - A fever of 100.4 degrees or higher

 - A prolonged colored nasal discharge accompanied by other symptoms

 Please consider the health of your child and that of the entire school when sending your child to school.
 One sick child can expose an entire classroom of students and staff to infection.